Making Recommendations to the Hiring Manager

 Will the Committee or the Hiring Manager Check References and Verify Credentials?

 This very important step should have been assigned by the hiring manager when s/he formally charged the search committee with their instructions/duties.
-Checking professional references and verifying all credentials, i.e., degree, certifications, licenses, are required before a recommendation to hire may be submitted to the Business Center Human Resources Office.
+Checking professional references and verifying all credentials, i.e., degree, certifications, licenses, are required before a recommendation to hire may be submitted to the University Human Resources.

 Securing US Work Authorization for Non-Resident Applicants after Acceptance of the Written Offer: